M-107/python_singles/README.md

 **reddit_thread_activity**
 * Measures how active a specific reddit thread is over time (how many new comments appear each 'x' seconds).

+**setlist2json**
+* Takes the bands from a list and generates a JSON with their most played songs at shows according to setlist.fm

 **spotify_playlist_to_json**
 * Converts a Spotify playlist with all available infor for each track into a JSON file.